FAQ

 The season has started and I have some concerns about the way my child’s coach speaks to the kids.
 Is there anything I can do?

-EMSA West strives to have only the best coaches for our children.
+EMSA West strives to have the best coaches for our players.
 Please remember all coaches are volunteers.
-We have more than 300 head coaches and 600 assistant coaches and managers, each with their own personalities, which may occasionally lead to conflict.
-Please report all concerns to your community coordinator.
+We have several hundred coaches, assistant coaches and team managers, each with their own personalities, which may occasionally lead to conflict.
+Please report all concerns to the EMSA West office.

 Yes.
 The first thing you should do is approach the coach in a respectful manner and discuss your concerns with him/her.
 If you are not satisfied with the coach’s response or if the situation does not change, please talk to your community coordinator.